 5. Seeds and Nuts

 Want strong bones!
 Include seeds and nuts in your munch snacks.
 Seeds and Nuts boost bone health in a big way.
 Nuts are an excellent source of combined nutrients that play an important role in development of strong bones.
 Seeds and nuts contain omega 3 fatty acids that are a requirement for our body for better development and growth.
 Almonds are a rich source of potassium, Essential fatty acids present in nuts and seeds help increase calcium absorption.
 Furthermore these fatty acids also increase deposition of calcium on bone and reduce excess urinary calcium excretion.
 Due to enhanced collagen synthesis bone health is improved.
 You can chop nuts and sprinkle them over ice-creams, milk shakes, custards, puddings, cakes, pastries, brownies or any recipe you can think of.
-Given below is a list of seeds and nuts for healthy bones.
+Given below is a list of

 • Flax Seeds